g-otn/GameServerEC2Discord/README.md

 - `docker logs minecraft-mc-1 -f`: Latest logs from the container
 - `sudo systemctl stop auto_shutdown.timer`: Stops the systemd timer which prevents the instance from being shut down automatically until next reboot.
 Don't forget to shutdown/reboot manually or start the timer again!
 - `sudo conntrack -L --dst-nat | grep -w <game main port> | grep -w ESTABLISHED`: Lists currently estabilished network connections with the container

-### SSH

-Your SSH client may give you a warning when connecting due to the IP changing between server restarts.
-You can delete the `~/.ssh/known_hosts` file as a quick workaround.

 ### CloudWatch